How to Get Started with App Store Optimization

-Understand Browse Traffic on the App Store & Google Play
+Understand Browse/Explore traffic on the App Store & Google Play

-- On the Google Play Store, Browse Traffic is mostly derived through algorithmic curation.
-This means that elements in your app’s metadata – keywords, app category, Google tags, etc – will impact where your app appears in different browsing groups.
+- On the Google Play Store, Explore traffic is mostly derived through algorithmic curation.
+This means that elements in your app’s metadata – keywords, app category, Google tags, etc. – will impact where your app appears in different browsing groups.
 App groupings also rely on matching algorithms based on user behavior.
 For instance, the matching algorithms will account for app ratings, install preferences, and the other apps a user has installed.
 These elements will determine whether your app is displayed in certain categories or not.

-- On the App Store, Browse Traffic is mostly derived through human curation.
-Apple’s App Store editors prefer product pages to focus on storytelling and they also consider any business interests your app might satisfy: Apple’s editors want to promote apps that can generate a lot of traffic on the App Store while also satisfying App Store visitors’ user experiences.
+- On the App Store, Browse traffic is mostly derived through human curation.
+The App Store editors prefer product pages to focus on storytelling and they also consider any business interests your app might satisfy.
+Apple’s editors want to promote apps that can generate a lot of traffic on the App Store while also satisfying App Store visitors’ user experiences.
 As a result, we would recommend preparing a pitch with great storytelling devices to help editors better understand your app.
 This can make their decision – choosing whether or not to feature your app on the store – much easier.